ehrenbentz/LASERcoder/README.md

 **Lightweight Annotation Software for Ethology Research**

 LASERcoder is an open-source desktop application for behavioral annotation of video recordings.
-Built for researchers and students in ethology, animal behavior, ecology, psychology, and related fields who need to score behaviors from video quickly and reliably.
+Built for researchers and students in ethology, animal behavior, ecology, psychology, and related fields who need to manually score video data quickly and reliably.

 Runs natively on **Windows**, **macOS** (Apple Silicon and Intel), and **Linux**.